narenaryan/makebook/README.md

 makebook
 ========

-An application for making single book from all chapters of an audio books in http://etc.usf.edu/lit2go What is the operation of this application is described below.
+An application for making single book from all chapters of an audio book in http://etc.usf.edu/lit2go What is the operation of this application is described below.

 Problem?